mishalhossin/discord-server-cloner/README.md

 My own script to clone servers (not skided fuck you)

-This script clones a Discord guild (server) using the Discord API and the Python `discord` library.
+This script clones a Discord guild (server) using the Discord API and the Python `discord.py-self` library.

 ## Installation